EndToEndLabCR/documentation-docs-markdown/github/branch/protecting-rules.md

-# 🔐 How to Set Up Branch Protection Rules on GitHub
+# 🔐 Branch Protection Rules

 Follow these steps to protect important branches like `main` or `production`: